Lonestar137/ssm/README.md

 6. You can create a shell script/alias if you're on a Unix-like system to easily call the program from anywhere on the system, or if you're on Windows, you can create a batch file or shortcut.

+NOTE: Main.py contains an example of using a monitor server.
+You can remove those lines of code if you do not wish to use one.